Summer Special Needs Camping

 What should campers bring for lunch?

 We keep a kosher-style lunch area.
 The Springfield Jewish Community Center asks that you send in a non-meat lunch (peanut butter, cheese, tuna, or yogurt).
 We do not allow children to share any food.
 All camp lunches will be refrigerated.
 Please write your child’s name on their lunch bag or reusable lunch bag.
 The J can provide water at lunch time and throughout the day.
-If you have any questions or concerns on what to bring for lunch please call Sarah Goldstein at (413) 739-4715.

 What kind of medical arrangements does camp provide?